markhebing/mark_hebing/index.md

 Looking to develop scientific and engineering applications specific to energy, petrochemical, commodity, electronics manufacturing and nuclear industries, specifically focusing on coding applications used in calculation and/or automation.

-My interest in coding began with and is largely the result of interest in dark matter quantum computing theory ... specifically **[AND gate](https://en.wikipedia.org/wiki/AND_gate)** architecture, a natural extension of the optical and chemical physics used in [NMR](https://en.m.wikipedia.org/wiki/Nuclear_magnetic_resonance)-based [analytical chemistry](https://en.m.wikipedia.org/wiki/Analytical_chemistry)/[instrumental analysis](https://en.m.wikipedia.org/wiki/Instrumental_chemistry).
+My interest in coding began with and is largely the result of interest in dark matter quantum computing theory ... specifically **[AND gate](https://en.wikipedia.org/wiki/AND_gate)** architecture, a natural extension of the optical and chemical physics used in [NMR](https://en.m.wikipedia.org/wiki/Nuclear_magnetic_resonance)-based [analytical chemistry](https://en.m.wikipedia.org/wiki/Analytical_chemistry) / [instrumental analysis](https://en.m.wikipedia.org/wiki/Instrumental_chemistry).

 Included is a link to a growing repository of simple [python scripts](https://github.com/markhebing/python-scripts) as well as a growing repository of simple HTML embeded [javascipts](https://github.com/markhebing/javascripts) that I have personally written that are based around function building as well as scientific and engineering calculations as well as a small amount of artificial intelligence and data mining.